 Pro Tip: Bring food on your journey!
 There is a snack bar open on the boat, but do yourself a favor and bring a sandwich or something to hold you over.
 You can walk off the pier in Koh Phangan to get food, but there is no time to stop in Surat Thani to buy something or even use the restroom.

 Finally arrived in Krabi at 5:30pm, where we were dropped off at the Lomprayah office aka the middle of nowhere.
 Had to switch to a van to take us the rest of the way to Ao Nang.
-Luckily, I was dropped off at the second stop, check-in to my hotel was pretty effortless and enjoyed some local Thai food.
+Luckily, I was dropped off at the second stop.
+Check-in at my hotel was pretty effortless, and then I finally enjoyed some local Thai food.
 M Boutique & Kitchen, which I had originally booked on Airbnb is quite nice.
 I have a corner room so it feels huge and there is a rain shower and a full-size jacuzzi bathtub.
 Tomorrow I am planning on catching a boat over to Railay Beach or possibly trying to get a tour of Koh Phi Phi.
 We shall see, but for now it is complete relaxation.